-If you want to submit a manuscript to an agent, and need help formatting on Word, this post is for you.
+If you want to submit a manuscript to an agent or publisher, and need help formatting on Word, this post is for you.
 This guide will help you to avoid the telltale signs of an amateur – using tabs or spaces to indent paragraphs, or returns in place of page breaks.

 - Show Formatting